ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Experiment

-Overall, prompt-based finetuning contributes to enhanced performance in nearly all environments (17 out of 18 cases), with the sole exception being Central Nervous System Related on BioClinicalBERT, where the performance difference was negligible (-0.03\%p).
-The introduction of prompt-based finetuning resulted in significant improvements, particularly in uncommon categories.
-The performance of prompt-based finetuning on BioClinicalBERT and BioBERT increased by 7.04\%p and 17.54\%p respectively in the Suggested Aberrant Behavior class.
-In the Diagnosed Opioid Dependence class, the performance of prompt-based finetuning on BioClinicalBERT and BioBERT improved by 3.18\%p and 16.75\%p, respectively.
-Lastly, in the Medication Change class, the performance saw a rise of more than 20\%p.
-Despite these advancements, further performance improvements are still needed for uncommon categories.
+Prompt-based fine-tuning contributes to significantly enhanced macro average scores both BioBERT and BioClinicalBERT ($p<.01$).
+In all cases, prompt-based fine-tuning shows higher performance than fine-tuning, except for the F1 score of the indication class where is negligible (-0.88 points).
+The introduction of prompt-based fine-tuning resulted in significant improvements ($p<.01$), particularly in uncommon categories.
+The AUPRC of prompt-based fine-tuning on BioClinicalBERT and BioBERT increased by 20.21 and 20.27 points respectively in the Suggested Aberrant Behavior.
+In the Diagnosed Opioid Dependence, the AUPRC of prompt-based fine-tuning on BioClinicalBERT and BioBERT improved by 28.61 points and 28.13 points, respectively.
+Lastly, in the Medication Change class, the performance saw a rise of more than 20 points on BioBERT.
+From these results, we can infer that the low performance of uncommon categories is related to the sparsity of the instance, and that it can be improved through methods that enable effective learning with small data, such as prompt-based fine-tuning.
+However, we can also see that further performance improvements are still needed for uncommon categories.